pola-rs/polars-book/user_guide/src/howcani/df/conditionally-apply.md

 # Conditionally apply

-Modifying a `Series` or a column in a `DataFrame` consists of two steps.
+Modifying a `Series` or a column in a `DataFrame` consists of two to three steps, depending on the API that is used.

 1. Creating a `boolean` `mask` based on some predicate.
 1. Replace the values where the `mask` evaluates `True`